 Scholarships in Japan for International Students

 You should find that most Japanese universities have some form of scholarship you can apply for, either as part of the university admission process or once you are enrolled.
 At iCLA we have a tuition, facility and equipment fee waiver scholarship that you can apply for as part of the admissions process.
 It also reduces the enrollment fee.
-There are four tiers to the scholarship: 25%, 50%, 75%, and 100% waiver.
+There are five tiers to the scholarship: 10%, 25%, 50%, 75%, and 100% waiver.
 The scholarship is for the full four years of the degree, however you must maintain your GPA.
 The level of GPA you must maintain depends on the level of scholarship you have been granted.
 If your scholarship application was successful, we will tell you which scholarship level you have been granted in your offer letter, so you know exactly how much your fees will be before you decide whether or not to enroll at Yamanashi Gakuin University.

 What Scholarships Are Available for International Students?